-A Phase 2 QAR can be undertaken either after a Phase 1 QAR has been completed or in combination, where a Member/CNM is assessed to both a Phase 1 and 2 QAR, concurrently.
+A Phase 2 QAR can be undertaken either after a Phase 1 QAR has been completed or in combination, where a Member/CNM is assessed to both a Phase 1 and 2 QAR concurrently.
+In this QAR Phase 1 was undertaken prior to Phase 2.

 For the purposes of document control, this current procedure can be referred to as QAR Phase 2 Procedure Version 1.0.
 A separate procedure was developed during Phase 1 QAR's.
-This is referred to As QAR Phase 1 Procedure Version 1.0.
-(Refer to Appendix).
+This is referred to as QAR Phase 1 Procedure Version 1.0.